kueblc/LDT/README.md

 # Lightweight Decorator for Textareas
 ## In browser live syntax highlighting

-## NOTICE
-As of 2013, this project is no longer actively maintained.
-Will accept pull requests for minimal tweaks or bug fixes, as long as they fit within the scope of the project as a lightweight live syntax highlighting solution.
-As of 2018, everything should still be functional and usage of the technique on which this is based is now commonplace.

 LDT aims to provide a simple, lightweight, and highly extensible alternative to existing in-browser live syntax highlighting solutions by leveraging clever CSS and native functionality.
 Other solutions often re-implement large parts of the user interaction, or use inconsistent pseudo-standard features such as contentEditable and designMode.
 This results in either a lack of native functionality or a large code-base to compensate or both.

 It behaves (mostly) like a textarea because it *is* a (transparent) textarea!
 The decorator maintains a styled copy of the content in a display layer which is aligned underneath the real textarea.
 By using a real textarea, we get all the native functionality for free!
 This usually includes keyboard input (one would hope), navigating with a blinking cursor, making selections, cut, copy, & paste; sometimes drag & drop and undo & redo*.